EXPEL BLOG

 Disabling user accounts

-• Similar to host containment, Workbench will automatically disable user accounts when that remediation action is added to an incident.
+• Similar to host containment, Workbench will automatically disable user accounts when that automated security remediation action is added to an incident.

 • Available for: Microsoft Defender for Endpoint, Microsoft Office 365, Microsoft Azure Identity Protection, Microsoft Active Directory, Microsoft Azure Log Analytics, and Microsoft Azure, Google Workspace, Okta, Github, and Duo.

-We’ve talked you through our remediation process today.
+We’ve talked you through our automated security remediation process today.
 But we’re constantly improving what we can do for our customers.
-So we have a few new automated remediation steps in the works on our remediation roadmap.
+So we have several new automated security remediation steps in the works on our roadmap.
 They consist of additional actions we’ll be able to automatically take for you while responding to an incident.

 By taking critical, first steps to contain an incident, we decrease your remediation time even further — lifting more weight off your shoulders.